NerdyGF22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. duplicates the last line of a file -> duplicates last line.
 10. No more javascript -> deletes regular files
 11. make directories count -> count directories
-12. whats new -> 10 newest directories
+12. whats new -> 10 newest directories.
+13 being unique -> list words